-NOTE: The name of this subplan or track of the PSM in Applied Biosciences GIDP has been changed to: DIAGNOSTICS LABORATORY SCIENCES (DLS).
+NOTE: The name of this subplan or track of the Applied Biosciences GIDP has been changed to: DIAGNOSTICS LABORATORY SCIENCES (DLS).
 Prospective students should enroll in DLS subplan or track not MDLS.

 Students will work closely with faculty in the College of Medicine’s Department of Pathology who oversee all aspects of Laboratory Medicine.
 These faculty direct translational research programs, collaborating with diagnostic bioindusty research partners to develop novel testing methods for disease detection, as well as basic science research programs that investigate mechanisms of disease, characterization of diseases such as cancer and infections, or disease interventions such as vaccines and antitoxins.